Leviticus 3 – The Peace Offering

 a.
 If his offering is a goat: God accepted both sheep and goats in the peace offering.
 When it was offered, the same steps were followed as in the offering of cattle or sheep, as described earlier in Leviticus 3.

 b.
-All the fat is the LORD’s: This sacrifice demonstrates that God claim upon all that is valued, and upon all our energy.
+All the fat is the LORD’s: This sacrifice demonstrates God’s claim upon all that is valued, and upon all our energy.
 Fat is essentially stored energy, and it belongs to the LORD.